Longforgan: History

 A record survives of Sir Patrick Gray, as Baron of Longforgan, holding a baronial court here in 1385 on the Longforgan or Hund Hill; a moot hill.
-The officials present were the same as those at of the sovereign's courts.
+The officials present were the same as those of the sovereign's courts.
 The village was created a burgh of barony in 1672.
 Castle Huntly, established in the 14th century and developed in the 17th and 18th centuries, is located 1/2 mi south-west of the village.
 It is now an open prison.
 A woodland, Huntly Woods, is situated 3/4 mi away from the village.
 There is evidence that a Roman Camp was built in Huntly woods.

 St Modwenna, who died in 521, is said to have founded a church at Longforgan.
 The present church, which probably stands on its site, was practically rebuilt in 1794, but during renovation about 1900, 15th century mouldings were discovered.
 A probably 13th century cross and a tombstone dated 1400, from the churchyard are preserved in the church.

 The present church is still in use and no trace of an earlier building can be seen.
 A restored panel in the tower reads "Founded in 1690".
 Two stones bearing incised crosses stand against the wall of the vestibule within the church.
 The tombstone dated 1400 is fixed to the interior of the north wall of the church.
 Beneath it is a stone with the following inscription: "Found under floor at supposed east end of pre-Reformation church while altering present church 1899".
 This stone bears the full length effigies of a knight in armour, his lady in the costume of the period and a small figure of a youth in armour, either a son or an attendant squire.
 Around the edge of the stone a ribbon is carried which the following (Latin) inscription is incised in Gothic letters.
 A translation reads : here lies John de Galychtly, late Laird of Ebrokis.
 The date for death was not carved and the incised writing is relatively clear indicating the stone may not have been used as a grave marker.
 The lands of Ebrokis (Ebrukis, Ebrux) appear in the Great Seal Register 1508/9 within the barony of Longforgan.
 In a letter dated 1650 between Sir Patrick Ogilvie of Inchmartine and Thomas Ogilvie, the lands of Ebrokis are mentioned as 'Ebrux alias Broomhall'.
 Broomhall is located at the south west corner of Longforgan parish.

 Two grave slabs, one to James Fife, d.1588 and the other to Jean Fledger, d.1660, have been removed from the graveyard, conserved and are now displayed within the church lobby.
 A tombstone to the 17th century painter Apollonia Kickius is in the graveyard.

 William Wallace is said to have stopped here to rest after escaping from Dundee where he had killed the English governor's son.
 The knocking stone upon which he sat is preserved in the Dundee Museum.